Quansight/qpub/README.md

-# `qpub` - automating publishing workflows
+# `qpub` - literate packaging commands

-`dgaf` is a literate packaging for transforming scripts, notebooks, and other documents into python distributions, tests, and documentation.
+`dgaf` is an opinionated literate packaging tool for transforming scripts, notebooks, and other documents into python distributions, tests, and documentation.

 `dgaf` combines popular python conventions to infer configuration information from content. it allows authors to focus on their content, and they rewarded with python distributions for following best practices.